lghartmann/node-js-rabbitmq/readme.md

 to create a basic rabbitmq server with a publisher and a consumer.

-I also found in another video (https://www.youtube.com/watch?v=2YWHtbZJ0QI, it's in portuguese) about `https://tryrabbitmq.com/`, a great way to play with how rabbit mq's excahnges work.
+I also found in another video (https://www.youtube.com/watch?v=2YWHtbZJ0QI, it's in portuguese) about `https://tryrabbitmq.com/`, a great way to play with how rabbit mq's exchanges work.

 # Setup